hashicorp/learn-terraform-import/README.md

     The argument "name" is required, but no definition was found.
     ```

-1. There are two approaches to solving this.
-Either "cherry pick" the required attributes from the output of `terraform show`, or accept entire current state from `terraform show` as your configuration.
+1. There are two approaches to solving this using the `terraform show` command.
+Either "cherry pick" the required attributes into your configuration, or accept the entire current state from `terraform show` as your configuration.
 Either way, the process includes several manual steps.

 #### Use existing state as configuration